 In a double top, an upwardly trending market twice tries to hit new highs.
 But both times, it retraces as sellers drive the price back down – a sign that bullish momentum may be on the wane.

-Often, the second top won’t be quite as high as the first, as it’s signaling the end of buying pressure.
+Often, the second top won’t be quite as high as the first, as it’s signalling the end of buying pressure.

 8. Double bottom